pertusa/ap/docs/fsl_assignment.md

 > Hint: In GPT, if you want to insert a new line without sending the prompt, simultaneously press shift + enter

 Run this prompt and check the result.
-We have just created a sentiment analysis classifier without any line of code, although it may have some limitation in complex scenarios.
+We have just created a sentiment analysis classifier without any line of code, although it may have  limitations in more complex scenarios.
 By using the [ChatGPI API](https://help.openai.com/en/articles/7039783-how-can-i-access-the-chatgpt-api) you can even integrate your sentiment classifier into a webpage or an app.

 This is a simple example, but making reliable prompts for accurate few-shot learning sometimes require additional work.
 For example, have a look at [this paper](https://arxiv.org/abs/2102.09690)[@calibratellm].
 You can see in Fig. 4 how the order and balance of the positive/negative examples can affect the results.

+> In the current GPT3.5 version, behaviour is a bit different than in the paper.
+For example, prompts with N/A are not accepted

 The goal of the following exercise is assesssing your understanding of how to effectively employ few-shot learning techniques on GPT.

 > We could also have used [Google Gemini](https://gemini.google.com/app)[@gemini].
-This is a very recent LLM similar to ChatGPT, but one important difference is that Gemini can also access the web to search for updated information.
-Therefore, since it uses external information, it is not suitable for our few-shot learning scenario.
+This is a very recent LLM similar to ChatGPT, but Gemini can also access the web to search for updated information.
+Therefore, since it uses external data, it is not suitable for our few-shot learning scenario.

 ### Exercise 2 (40%)

-In this second exercise, we are going to make a few-shot classifier to classify between *Rock* and *Reggaeton* genres from a short excerpt of song lyrics.
-For this, the classifier must be trained on a few examples of lyrics and their corresponding labels.
-Then, given new lyrics, it should try to predict the song genre.
+In this second exercise, we are going to make a few-shot classifier to classify between *Rock* and *Reggaeton* genres from a short part of song lyrics.
+To achieve this goal, the classifier must be trained on a few examples of lyrics and their corresponding labels.
+Then, given new lyrics, it should ideally predict the song genre.

 An example prompt could be:
 ```
-Input:
-No pienses que estoy muy triste
+Input: No pienses que estoy muy triste
 Si no me ves sonreír
 Es simplemente despiste
 Maneras de vivir.